Q: What is Kids2Parks?

-A: Select Title 1 schools from Santa Cruz, San Mateo and Santa Clara counties.
+A: Select Title 1 schools from Santa Cruz, San Mateo and Santa Clara counties are eligible.

 Q: Why don’t all students have equal access to State Parks’ field trips?

-A: School districts budget cuts impact the ability of districts to maintain a fleet of school buses, causing field trip transportation to depend on parents capable and available to drive students.
-Less wealthy families that have two working parents often are unable to help transport students because 1) they are at work; 2) they often own only one car or rely on public transportation; 3) the type of work they often do have very little flexibility.
-Therefore, many children in less wealthy school districts are disadvantaged by the inability to get to State Parks on school field trips.
+A: Children in less affluent school districts are disadvantaged by the inability to get to state parks on school field trips.
+School districts’ budget cuts impact the ability of districts to maintain a fleet of school buses, causing field trip transportation to depend on parents capable and available to drive students.
+But families that have two working parents or single-parent families often are unable to help transport students because they are at work, they often own only one car or rely on public transportation, and the type of work they often do has very little flexibility.

 Q: Why are Title 1 schools the only ones eligible for Kids2Parks?

 A: Title 1 means that more than half of the students at a given school come from economically disadvantaged families.
 These schools are the least likely to be able to afford field trips, while many other schools have parents with more flexible work schedules and extra vehicles to chaperone field trips.

 Q: How many field trips are awarded every year?